RZRZR/diyiot.xyz/docs/thoughts/internetcitizen.md

 > Have you read the content fully?
 > Do you know who the author is?
 > Has the author asked for feedback or advice?
+> Do you have useful and constructive feedback?
+>
 ```
 * Quick glossary of acronyms and emoji (and memes?)
+* Quick startguide to platform etiquette